10up/restricted-site-access/readme.txt

 1. Install easily with the WordPress plugin control panel or manually download the plugin and upload the extracted folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Configure the plugin by going to the "Privacy" menu under "Settings"
+1. Configure the plugin by going to the "Reading" menu (WP3.5+) or "Privacy" (earlier versions) under "Settings"

 == Frequently Asked Questions ==

 = How do I unrestrict specific pages or parts of my site? =

 Developers can use the `restricted_site_access_is_restricted` filter to override Restricted Site Access.
-Note that the restriction checks runs before WordPress executes any queries, so use the global `$wp` variable to investigate what the visitor is trying to load.
+Note that the restriction checks happens before WordPress executes any queries, so use the global `$wp` variable to investigate what the visitor is trying to load.

 For instance, to unblock an RSS feed, place the following PHP code in the theme's functions.php file or in a simple plug-in: